 In accordance with CGS Section 8-7d Public Hearings for an application must be held within 65 days of the official receipt of the application, the Public Hearing completed within 35 days of its commencement, and a decision rendered within 65 days of the completion of the Public Hearing.
+The Public Hearing was opened at the December 15th meeting and continued by the Commission.
+At the January 20th meeting the Public Hearing will have to be closed unless the applicant consents to a further extension.

-The applicant has posted signs on the property and submitted proof of mailing of the 500-foot abutters letters.
+The applicant has posted signs on the property and submitted proof of mailing of the 500-foot abutters letters and submitted the sign posting affidavit.